 Removing Agricultural and Residential Bacteria Sources Improves Creek

-Waterbodies ImprovedNonpoint source pollution, including direct discharges from failing septic systems and nutrient pollution in agricultural runoff contributed to elevated bacteria counts in upper Marshyhope Creek.
-As a result, the Delaware Department of Natural Resources and Environmental Control (DNREC) added five segments (19.7 miles total) of Marshyhope Creek to the state's 1996 Clean Water Act (CWA) section 303(d) list of impaired waters for bacteria.
+Waterbody ImprovedNonpoint source pollution, including direct discharges from failing septic systems and nutrient pollution in agricultural runoff contributed to elevated bacteria counts in upper Marshyhope Creek.
+As a result, the Delaware Department of Natural Resources and Environmental Control (DNREC) added a 19.7 miles segment of Marshyhope Creek to the state's 1996 Clean Water Act (CWA) section 303(d) list of impaired waters for bacteria.
 Stakeholders implemented agricultural best management practices (BMPs) and worked with the local agricultural community to develop nutrient management plans, which led to water quality improvements.
 Upper Marshyhope Creek now meets state standards for bacteria, prompting DNREC to remove the creek from the state's list of impaired waters in 2008.

 DE Dept. of Natural Resources